 One of the many advantages of using an air structure for your facility is quick installation.
 In a matter of days, your dome structure will be up and ready to use.
-Explained below is the process of how we install a Farley Group air structure.
+Here is how we install a Farley Group air structure.

 Preparing the Bubble